Gaynor Pates

-Gaynor is the Membership & Business Admin Director at the award-winning Railway Industry Association (RIA) and has been a member of the TAF Board since December 2019.
-Before joining RIA in 2014, she worked in a large private company’s global sales team, developing strategic partnerships and managing sales operations.
+Gaynor is the Operations Director at the award-winning Railway Industry Association (RIA) and joined the TAF Board in December 2019, also serving as Chair from 2021 to 2023.
+Before joining RIA in 2014, she managed sales operations and developed strategic commercial partnerships in a large global VC-backed company.
 Her career started with a degree in Health & Safety at the MOD’s research agency, before joining the Rail Safety & Standards Board, to manage the cross-industry programme to improve operational safety following the Ladbroke Grove rail disaster, leading a culture change for safety critical staff.
 Gaynor later supported development of the industry’s technology and innovation strategy, designing and delivering research.
-Taking a break from rail in 2012, she conceived and then delivered an innovative concept - a ‘coworking and crèche’ social enterprise model - receiving social funding, and media attention.
+Taking a break from rail in 2012, she conceived and then delivered an innovative ‘coworking and crèche’ social enterprise model, receiving social funding, and media attention.

 Keith Aldis (Brick Development Association)